Do you want to build the next generation electric superbike?

 Marketing & PR

-Together with the marketing, you are working on our graphical design of on- and offline media.
-This includes merchandising material, like flyers, posters and stickers, but also graphical design for the superbike.
+Together with the marketing, you are working on our graphic design of on- and offline media.
+This includes merchandising material, like flyers, posters and stickers, but also graphic design for the superbike.
 In addition to that, we also have a website which has to be updated very regularly.

 A small business like a student team needs a good administration, so the finance has to be in order.
 You manage the budgets and oversee the major cash flow in the team.

-Operations needs to allow the team to do our work.
+A smooth operation requires everyone to be able to focus on their tasks and have a pleasant work environment.
 As operations you improve the workshop, make sure the van runs and the engineers have all the tools they need to do their job.

 Electric Superbike Twente organizes several events throughout the year.
 You are responsible for making sure these events go as planned.
 Examples of the events are: technical presentation, superbike reveal, partner day, new team days.